François Hanriot: The Fall of the Girondists

-Hanriot ordered National Guard to march from the town hall to the National Palace.
-In the early evening on 2 June, a large force of armed citizens, some estimated 80,000, but Danton spoke of 30,000 souls, surrounded the convention with 63 pieces of artillery.
+Hanriot ordered the National Guard to march from the town hall to the National Palace.
+In the early evening of 2 June, a large force of armed citizens; estimated by some sources as 80,000, but spoken of by Danton as 30,000 souls, surrounded the Convention with 63 pieces of artillery.
 "The armed force", Hanriot said, "will retire only when the Convention has delivered to the people the deputies denounced by the Commune."
 Attempting to exit, the accused Girondins walked around the palace in a theatrical procession.
 Confronted on all sides by bayonets and pikes, they returned to the meeting hall and submitted to the inevitable.
 Twenty-two Girondins were seized one by one after some juggling with names.
 They finally decided that 31 deputies were not to be imprisoned, but only subject to house arrest.

 On 2 June 1793 at 11 in the morning, women gathered in front of the Convention.
 Then Hanriot's troops surrounded the Convention with thousands of armed volunteers, cannons, and pikes while it was in session, and throngs of sans-culotte soldiers entered the building and disrupted the sessions.
 The President of the Convention, Herault de Sechelles, came out to appeal to Hanriot to remove his troops, but he refused.
 Under that pressure, the Convention voted the arrest of 22 Girondist deputies, removing that faction from power.
 Marat and Couthon regarded Hanriot as the "Savior of the Fatherland".
 (Gérard Walter insists on the contrary on the perfect discipline of the men commanded by Hanriot.
-The historian thus attributes to the sans-culotte commander the merit of having avoided the bloodshed during the exclusion and the arrest of the Girondins deputies.)
+The historian thus attributes to the sans-culotte commander the merit of having avoided bloodshed during the exclusion and the arrest of the Girondins deputies.)
 On 11 June Hanriot resigned his command, declaring that order had been restored.
 On 29 June he was reelected in his section.
-On 1 July he was elected by the Commune and two days later appointed by Jean Bouchotte permanent commander of the armed forces of Paris.
+On 1 July he was elected by the Commune and two days later appointed by Jean Bouchotte as permanent commander of the armed forces of Paris.